 I enjoyed meeting you during my interview for the internship with Brand Incorporated.
 I really appreciated learning about the company’s culture and the numerous opportunities available there.
 I hope we have the chance to talk more in the future.

 After meeting you, I have even greater interest in eventually working with Brand Incorporated.
 If a position appropriate for my skills ever becomes available, I would greatly appreciate future consideration.

 I hope we can talk again sometime.
 Thanks for your time,

 What to Avoid Saying in Your Job Rejection Follow-Up Email

 You can learn how to handle rejection with grace by watching professional athletes.
 You don’t need a degree in psychology to figure out that people love competitors who are humble in defeat, undeterred, and vigilant about continuing to improve.
 But people have a very different reaction for sore losers.

 Following up to a job rejection email response with negativity is worse than not following up at all.
 Don’t even mention your disappointment because it’s implied in the letter you’re writing.
 Highlighting it further makes the message about your feelings instead of your continued interest, or about trying to maintain new relationships.

-Finally, don’t ask for feedback over a job rejection.
+Finally, don’t ask for feedback in your reply to a job rejection email.
 Companies are hesitant to give out this kind of information.
 Not only because it can be an uncomfortable conversation, but because it can open employers up to discrimination lawsuits.
 You’re asking for an enormous favor, which can be about as bad as writing a negative response.